 Immigrant business owners hold a storied place in the American economy – and U.S. immigration laws carve out pathways for those who want to come to the United States, invest money, and hire American workers.

-EB-5 and E-2 visas are the two most common visas for investors and carry unique benefits and requirements.
+EB-5 and E-2 visas are the two most common visas for investors and corporations and carry unique benefits and requirements.
 Deciding factors for these visas include the amount of investment and the country of origin of the investor.

 EB-5 – Substantial Investment, Pathway to Green Card

 As of November 21st, the EB-5 visa program saw an overhaul that nearly doubled the required minimum investment.
 Foreign nationals who hope to apply for the visa must invest a minimum of $900,000 in a targeted employment area (TEA) – defined as a rural area or area with high unemployment rate, or $1.8 million in non-TEA designated areas.